Watching a Science Week Show and looking for the associated resources? Find them at the bottom of our Science Shows page here!

 Post Primary Resources

-Secondary school students are invited to take part in this national conversation on research.
+Secondary school students were invited to take part in this national conversation on research.
+Students were encouraged to use these discussion toolkits in the weeks.
 Research carried out in the present will have an impact on your future, and you have the opportunity to have your say on research that will help to make a better future for all in Ireland.

 Use these discussion toolkits in the weeks leading up to Science Week to debate and discuss STEM topics with your class that will affect our future, from changes in the fashion industry to using technology to enhance our cities and communities.
-During Science Week, submit your own idea to creatingourfuture.ie to help researchers in Ireland to create a better future.
+During Science Week, students could submit their own idea to creatingourfuture.ie to help researchers in Ireland to create a better future.

 Primary School Resources

-Science Foundation Ireland is inviting primary schools to get involved in the process of generating ideas for Creating Our Future.
-We will be introducing six themes over the coming weeks and providing a lesson resource on these themes.
-Each resource will incorporate some different ideas for introducing the topic in your classroom with trigger questions to aid discussion, a related science investigation or design and make project and some ideas for carrying out your own research on the topic.
+Science Foundation Ireland invited primary schools to get involved in the process of generating ideas for Creating Our Future.
+We introduced six themes over the coming weeks and providing a lesson resource on these themes.
+Each resource incorporated some different ideas for introducing the topic in your classroom with trigger questions to aid discussion, a related science investigation or design and make project and some ideas for carrying out your own research on the topic.
 The resource is not designed as a complete lesson plan but rather some suggestions to inspire you to create your own lesson on the theme.
 Teachers can choose to engage with any of the resources or even all six.

-For Science Week, we are asking teachers to capture their learners’ ideas and submit them to Creating Our Future to ensure that the ideas and voices of primary school students are incorporated into Creating Our Future.
-Fill out the PowerPoint template, which is included in each of the resources below, during Science Week or in the weeks leading up to Science Week.
-Each learner will create a slide with their idea for the future of research in Ireland in one sentence, along with any images, drawings or anything extra that they would like to add in.
-Email this presentation back to firstname.lastname@example.org and present your ideas to another class in your school as part the show and tell step (step 5) of your Discover Primary Science and Maths Award!
+For Science Week, we asked teachers to capture their learners’ ideas and submit them to Creating Our Future to ensure that the ideas and voices of primary school students are incorporated into Creating Our Future.
+Each learner was encouraged to create a slide with their idea for the future of research in Ireland in one sentence, along with any images, drawings or anything extra that they would like to add in.
+If you presented your idea to another class in your school as part the show and tell step (step 5) of your Discover Primary Science and Maths Award!